Updated on 23 July 2026

 A bot is a computer programme that performs tasks automatically, often on the Internet.

-For example, it can send messages, like publications or answer questions, sometimes in the place of a real person.Buddha Blue
+For example, it can send messages, like publications or answer questions, sometimes in the place of a real person.Bounty.chat

 A synthetic drug derived from cannabinoids, sometimes taken by teenagers via electronic cigarettes.
 Highly potent and uncontrolled, it can cause serious health effects, ranging from intoxication to hospitalisation.
 Also known as PTC or “Pète ton crâne”, this substance is illegal and particularly dangerous, even in small doses.